zhubonan/disp/docs/examples/1.1/README.md

 disp db retrieve-project --project test-1-1
 ```

-Then you can use `ca -r` to check the results just as before.
+Then use `ca -r` to check the results, just as before.